leoal2/USEEIO_CARB_Runner/README.md

 flowsa/FlowBySector/GHGc_state_CA_2022_v2.0.4.parquet
 ```

-This is required by the California `useeior` YAML.
+This is required by the configuration file ingested by useeior.

 ---